Alstom Grid Develops High-Voltage Direct Current Transmission Control System Using Model-Based Design

 An Alstom Grid Senior Fellow developed the conceptual design with Simulink and Stateflow®.
-Using Simulink and Simscape Power Systems™, he also built a plant model that included an AC grid connection, transformers, and loads, as well as insulated gate bipolar transistors (IGBTs) and capacitors for the lower-level power electronics submodules.
+Using Simulink and Simscape Electrical™, he also built a plant model that included an AC grid connection, transformers, and loads, as well as insulated gate bipolar transistors (IGBTs) and capacitors for the lower-level power electronics submodules.

 To verify the control design and plant model functionality, Alstom Grid engineers ran closed-loop simulations in Simulink.
 Next, they refined the control algorithms in preparation for deployment to a real-time target.

 To help manage the system’s complexity, Alstom Grid engineers used Simulink model referencing to partition the model into library blocks that corresponded to the DSP hardware on which the components would be deployed.
 They added interfaces between blocks, converted the model to discrete mathematics, and switched from a variable-step to a fixed-step discrete solver.

 Using Embedded Coder® the engineers generated C code functions to define sequencing, system-level control, and individual phase controls.
 They deployed the C code to the DSPs in a 1.2 kilowatt–scale hardware simulator to verify the system’s real-time operation.

 Finally, the engineers ported the control algorithms to the production hardware for the 24 megawatt demonstrator and verified that it operated as designed.